MIDHUNGRAJ/midhungraj.github.io/_pages/tutorial.md

 ## My Projects

-Welcome to my tutorial page. in pages _pages
+Welcome to my tutorial page. without layout

 ### Project 1: Awesome Project
 Here’s a brief description of my awesome project.
 You can learn more [here](https://link-to-your-project.com).